 If you’ve attended any of Rappahannock Community College’s hosted activities or visited their booth at a football game, motorsports race, or benefit, you may have had the opportunity to meet or even get a snapshot with the college’s mascot, Squall the Seagull.

-While the mascot has no voice of its own, the person inside the suite has one and is proud to share his pride for his college.
+While the mascot has no voice of its own, the person inside the suit has one and is proud to share his pride for his college.

 Kainen Phillips, a graduate of Essex high and current student at RCC, has played the role of Squall since Fall 2016.

 “It’s really a fascinating experience,” he says of his work with the mascot.
 “You get to travel a lot, have all these little benefits with the crowd … see different schools, different games, be a part of activities.”

 Of all the activities that keep him busy with his character, Kainen says his favorite part is “the inspiration you provide to younger generations or little kids, and it’s a great feeling.”

 Other than special events and activities presented by the college, he also gets to play Squall in unique opportunities, such as meeting potential students at football games, presenting awards to drivers at the Virginia Motor Speedway, and throwing the first pitch at a Richmond Flying Squirrels baseball game.

 Along with his playing mascot taking him to different places in the area, Kainen is also an A/B student in the Arts and Sciences transfer degree program.

 “[After] I get my general arts out of the way, I plan to transfer to Virginia Tech and go into the area of music production,” he talks about his future goals.